PTFS-Europe/koha-plugin-acq2.0/README.md

 npm run release
 ```

+N.B.
 The release script will check the release version of your plugin file so make sure to increment this every time you run a release.